 When it comes to Facebook, one thing I always encourage my small business clients to do is not just post their products, but post content that their customers and potential customers are interested in so they will “like” or share it (which means you then get seen by your followers’ followers).
-I also consult for Etsy shops, and here are a few shops that took my advice:
+Here are some online shops that took my advice:

 Post Seasonal Content